 Encryption | AES 256-bit | AES 256-bit |

-Now, despite their similarities, we still have to give you our winner and the best starting point is our table with key criteria we will compare both providers against:
+Now, despite their similarities, we still have to give you our winner — and the best starting point is our table with the key criteria we’ll compare both providers against:

 Now it’s time to get cracking and see who scores points in each round, starting with the background and reputation match.